saimerit/Campus-Course-Records-Manager/USAGE.md

 2\.
 List All Students
 3\.
 View Student Profile & Transcript
 4\.
 Update Student Status
 5\.
+Update Student Details
+6\.
 Back to Main Menu

 * **Add New Student**: Prompts you to enter the student's ID, registration number, first name, last name, and email.
 * **List All Students**: Displays a table with the ID, registration number, name, email, and status of all students.
-* **View Student Profile & Transcript**: Enter a student's ID to see their complete profile and academic transcript, including enrolled courses and grades.
+* **View Student Profile & Transcript**: Enter a student's registration number to see their complete profile and academic transcript.
-* **Update Student Status**: Enter the student's ID and a new status (e.g., ACTIVE, INACTIVE, GRADUATED) to update their status.
+* **Update Student Status**: Enter the student's registration number and a new status (e.g., ACTIVE, INACTIVE, GRADUATED).
+* **Update Student Details**: Allows you to modify the name and email for an existing student.

 ## **3\.
 Instructor Management**